agriculture-vlab/avl-dataset-convention/CONVENTION.md

 [CF Conventions on the Time Coordinate]: https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#time-coordinate

+### Encoding of Units

+All variables that represent quantities must set the attribute
+`units` according to the [CF Convention on Units].
+Even if the quantity is dimensionless, the `units` attribute must be set to indicate its dimensionless-ness by using the value `"1"`.

+[CF Convention on Units]: https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#units

 ### Encoding of Flags

 For data variables that are encoded as flags using named bits or bit masks/ranges, we strictly follow the [CF Convention on Flags].

 [CF Convention on Flags]: https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#flags

+### Missing Values

+According to the [CF Convention on Missing Data], missing data should be indicated by the variable attribute `_FillValue`.
+However, Zarr does not define and interprete (decode) array attributes at all.
+The Zarr equivalent of the CF attribute `_FillValue` is the array property `fill_value` (not an attribute). `fill_value` can and should be set for all data types including integers, also because it is given in raw units, and that is, before `scaling_factor` and `add_offset` are applied (by xarray).
+Zarr’s `fill_value` has the advantage, that data array chunks comprising only `fill_value` values, can and should be dropped entirely.
+This can reduce number of chunks dramatically and improve data access performance a lot for many no-data chunks.
+In our case we should use `fill_value` to indicate that a data cube’s grid cell does not contain a value at all, it does not exist, it does not make sense, it had no input, etc.

+However, when reading a Zarr with Python xarray using `decode_cf=True` (the new default), then xarray will also encode variable attribute `_FillValue` and `missing_value` and mask the data accordingly.
+It will unfortunately ignore `valid_min`, `valid_max`, `valid_range`.

+Missing values shall therefore be indicated by the Zarr array property `fill_value`.
+In addition `valid_min`, `valid_max`, `valid_range` variable attributes may be given, but they will not be decoded.
+However, applications might still find them useful, e.g. xcube Viewer uses them, if provided as value range for mapping color bars.

+[CF Convention on Missing Data]: https://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#missing-data

 ### Scale/Offset Values